Locomotor ataxia

 Locomotor ataxia is the inability to precisely control one's own bodily movements.

 Disease

 People afflicted with this disease may walk in a jerky, non-fluid manner.
-They will not know where their arms and legs are without looking (i.e. a failure of proprioception), but can, for instance, feel and locate a hot object placed against their feet.
+They will not know where their arms and legs are without looking (i.e., a failure of proprioception), but can, for instance, feel and locate a hot object placed against their feet.
 It is often a symptom of tabes dorsalis, which is a key finding in tertiary syphilis.

 It is caused by degeneration of the posterior (dorsal) white column of the spinal cord.

 In popular culture

-The chilling effects of this condition and its connection to venereal disease are dramatized in the story "Love O' Women" by Rudyard Kipling.
+The effects of neurosyphilis (such as locomotor ataxia) are dramatized in the story "Love O' Women" by Rudyard Kipling.

-Bram Stoker's death certificate named the cause of death as "Locomotor Ataxia 6 months", presumed to be a reference to syphilis.
+Bram Stoker's death certificate named the cause of death as "Locomotor Ataxia 6 months", presumed to be a reference to neurosyphilis.